Carmen Herrera: Late-life discovery

+Permanent Collections

 Herrera's work can be found in collections of major institutions around the world, such as the National Gallery of Art, Washington; the Tate Modern, London; the Museum of Modern Art, New York; and the Pérez Art Museum Miami, among many others.

+Among Herrera's last works was a mural for the exterior of the Blanton Museum of Art in Austin, Texas.
+Verde, que te quiero verde [Green, How I Desire You Green] (a title inspired by the refrain of Federico García Lorca’s poem Romance Sonámbulo) was begun in 2020 and posthumously opened to the public in 2023.
+It was the artist's first major public mural commission.
+"I worked mainly in solitude for many years," said Herrera, "The opportunity to do something in such a grand scale and in a site of such importance was very appealing."
+She called the work "a high point in my long career."

 Exhibitions

 Herrera exhibited several times at the Salon des Réalités Nouvelles beginning in 1949.
 Solo exhibitions were hosted at the Galeria Sudamericana (1956), Trabia Gallery (1963), Cisneros Gallery (1965) and Alternative Gallery (1986).
 El Museo del Barrio in East Harlem, New York, mounted Carmen Herrera: The Black and White Paintings, 1951–1989, an exhibition of Herrera's work in 1998.
 Latincollector held Carmen Herrera: Five Decades of Painting, a large retrospective in 2005.
 Latincollector presented Estructuras, the first exhibition of several of her wooden structures in 2007.
 A retrospective exhibition opened in July 2009 at the nonprofit IKON Gallery in Birmingham, England, and travelled to the Pfalzgalerie Museum in Kaiserslautern, Germany in 2010.

-In 2016, she also had exhibitions at the Whitney Museum of Art and at the Lisson Gallery, and in 2020 she had an exhibition at The Museum of Fine Arts Houston.
+In 2016, she also had exhibitions at the Whitney Museum of Art and at the Lisson Gallery, and in 2019, her work was included in the group show The Gift of Art, at Pérez Art Museum Miami.
+The exhibition highlighted important artworks within PAMM's permanent collection on Latinx and Latin American artists.
+Among the artists featured in the exhibition were José Bedia (Cuba), Teresa Margolles (Mexico), Roberto Matta (Chile), Oscar Murillo (Colombia), Amelia Peláez (Cuba), Zilia Sánchez (Cuba), Tunga (Brazil) and Wifredo Lam (Cuba).

+In 2020 she had a solo exhibition at The Museum of Fine Arts Houston.
 Herrera has also had a breakthrough with her exhibition at the Museum of Modern Art.

+Herrera's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

+In April, 2024, Herrera was posthumously featured in the 60th Venice Biennale, Italy, curated by Brazilian curator and museum director Adriano Pedrosa.